SasukeSyntax/sasukesyntax.github.io/README.md

-This is my personal portfolio which contains all of my past projects and also my recent ones alog with some extra info no-one asked! <br>
-Its made by using html, css and js... <br>
+This is a personal website made by using html, css and javascript. <br> A personal project that includes my recent or past websites that i have created and also a way to connect with me. <br>
-AI has only been used in this project to made the mobile version of this webpage better..
+No AI was used to create this project.